Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

+Interestingly enough, the error term behaves as $O(\sigma)$ and can me made as small as possible at a price of a ‘‘sharper'' kernel (the bound is true for any $\sigma >0$).
+Implications of this result wil be discussed in the context of CSL in Section \ref{sec:compress_section}. \end{myexample}

-\paragraph{Condition on the TI kernel $\kappa$} The condition $\kappa_{0} =\alpha * \alpha$ can be met in two ways.
-First, fixing a regularizer $\alpha$ with $s$-bounded moments gives a TI p.s.d. kernel such that Theorem \ref{theo:maintheo_noncompact} holds.
-This can be achieved for example by considering a p.s.d. function $\alpha \in L_1(\R^{d})$ with a sufficient number of bounded moments that is even, continuous and positive (continuous, integrable and p.s.d. functions are bounded \citep{Wendland}).
+\begin{remark} The condition $\kappa_{0} =\alpha * \alpha$ in Theorem \ref{theo:maintheo_noncompact} can be met in two ways.
+First, as done in Example \ref{sec:example_rbf}, fixing a regularizer $\alpha$ with $\expo$-bounded moments gives a TI, PSD kernel so that Theorem \ref{theo:maintheo_noncompact} holds.
+This can be achieved for example by considering a PSD function $\alpha \in L_1(\R^{d})$ with a sufficient number of bounded moments and that is even, continuous and positive (continuous, integrable and PSD functions are bounded \citealp{Wendland}).
 A simple normalization $\alpha \leftarrow \alpha/ \int \alpha$ will then produce a suitable $\alpha$.
-We give an example in Section \ref{sec:example_rbf} of such function $\alpha$ by considering the Gaussian density that produces the Gaussian kernel.
-The second way is to fix the kernel $\kappa(\xbf,\ybf)=\kappa_{0}(\xbf-\ybf)$ and to check that it can be decomposed as $\kappa_{0}=\alpha * \alpha$ with $\alpha$ a regularizer with $s$-bounded moments and $\widehat{\alpha} \geq 0$ so that Theorem \ref{theo:main_theo_compact} will hold.
-This problem is related to the one of finding a so-called \emph{convolution root}, or \emph{Boas–Kac root} of a positive definite function which can be shown to exist under certain assumptions on the function \citep{convolution_root,Akopyan2017BoasKacRO,Boas}.
+The second way is to fix the kernel $\kappa(\xbf,\ybf)=\kappa_{0}(\xbf-\ybf)$ and to check that it can be decomposed as $\kappa_{0}=\alpha * \alpha$ with $\alpha$ a regularizer with $\expo$-bounded moments and $\widehat{\alpha} \geq 0$.
+This problem is related to the one of finding a so-called \emph{convolution root}, or \emph{Boas–Kac root} of a positive definite function which can be shown to exist under certain assumptions on the function \citep{convolution_root,Akopyan2017BoasKacRO,Boas}. \end{remark}